 We are losing students as they move through the educational pipeline.
-Many are not retained through to completion of a certificate or degree or take too long to obtain them.
+Many are not retained through to completion of a certificate or degree or take too long to obtain a credential.
 Many are not prepared for college-level work, requiring remedial courses before they can begin their college classes.

-Colorado Educational Pipeline
+Colorado's Educational Pipeline